antzGames/gdx-ode4j-examples/README.md

 I am migrating new demos every week.

+FYI, the original ode4j demos have Z UP which is a pain.
+During demo migration I either rotated the camera `camera.up.set(Vector.Z)` or reconfiged the simuation (gravity, positions, rotations) to have Y UP.
+Both worked but eventaully its best to implement the second option.

 The demos have been tested on GWT, Desktop and Android.

 ## GWT Performance